-Property Description -Djavax.net.ssl.trustStore The path to the keystore file used by Geronimo.
-The default location is the geronimo/var/security/keystore/MyKeyStore subfolder. -Djavax.net.ssl.trustStoreType The type of keystore being used.
-The default value is JKS. -Djavax.net.ssl.trustStorePassword The password for keystore being used. -Doracle.net.ssl_cipher_suites The cipher suites that will be used for SSL connections.
-The supported values are entered as a comma separated list. -Dcom.acl.ax.server.deleteJobDirectories This startup parameter isn't included by default, but it can be added and set to "false" if you want to prevent the system from deleting analytic job directories after each job completes.
-This can be useful if you need to troubleshoot unexpected analytic results. -Dsun.security.krb5.msinterop.kstring When set to "true" the Kerberos string used for authentication is encoded as UTF-8.
-This property is not present on AX Engine Node, or if AX Exception is the only application installed on the server. -Doracle.jdbc.defaultNChar This property must be set to "true" in order to support Oracle database instances with non-UTF8 system encodings.
+Property Description -com.acl.ax.project.encoding For Unicode installations of AX Server this parameter must be present, and set to UTF-16LE.
+This property is not present for non-Unicode installations of AX Server, or in Unicode installations if AX Exception is the only application installed on the server. -cas.authentication.mode Specify "form" for form-based authentication, or "silent" for Integrated Windows Authentication.
+The value entered must be lowercase.
+This property is not present on AX Engine Node, or if AX Exception is the only application installed on the server. -javax.net.ssl.trustStore The path to the keystore file used by Tomcat.
+The default location is the App/keystores/MyKeyStore subfolder. -javax.net.ssl.trustStorePassword The password for keystore being used. -oracle.net.ssl_cipher_suites The cipher suites that will be used for SSL connections.
+The supported values are entered as a comma separated list. -com.acl.ax.server.deleteJobDirectories This startup parameter isn't included by default, but it can be added and set to "false" if you want to prevent the system from deleting analytic job directories after each job completes.
+This can be useful if you need to troubleshoot unexpected analytic results. -sun.security.krb5.msinterop.kstring When set to "true" the Kerberos string used for authentication is encoded as UTF-8.
+This property is not present on AX Engine Node, or if AX Exception is the only application installed on the server. -oracle.jdbc.defaultNChar This property must be set to "true" in order to support Oracle database instances with non-UTF8 system encodings.
 This property is ignored if Oracle is not the system database platform.
-This property is not present if AX Exception is the only application installed on the server. -Doracle.jdbc.ConvertNcharLiterals This property must be set to "true" to preserve Unicode analytic and entity names being published from AX Server to AX Exception.
-This property is ignored if Oracle is not the system database platform, an only needs to be set on the server where AX Exception is installed. -Dexceptionmgmt.jdbc.database.protocol Valid values are "tcp" for non-SSL and "tcps" for SSL (Oracle only).
+This property is not present if AX Exception is the only application installed on the server. -oracle.jdbc.ConvertNcharLiterals This property must be set to "true" to preserve Unicode analytic and entity names being published from AX Server to AX Exception.
+This property is ignored if Oracle is not the system database platform, an only needs to be set on the server where AX Exception is installed. -exceptionmgmt.jdbc.database.protocol Valid values are "tcp" for non-SSL and "tcps" for SSL (Oracle only).
 The value entered must be lowercase.
 If "tcps" is set for Oracle, the required configuration must be completed to allow SSL connections to the Oracle database instance.
-This property is only present if AX Exception is installed on the server. -Dexceptionmgmt.jdbc.database.type Valid values are "oracle" and "mssql".
+This property is only present if AX Exception is installed on the server. -exceptionmgmt.jdbc.database.type Valid values are "oracle" and "mssql".
 The value entered must be lowercase.
 This property is only present if AX Exception is installed on the server.